ScalesCSS/scalescss/packages/patterns-horizontal-list/README.md

 ## Usage

 Horizontal List should be used whenever you need to make an ordered or unordered list horizontal instead of vertical.
-You can extend it with `--delimited` to semantically mark up a character delimited list for things like tags, etc.
+You can extend it with `--delimited` to semantically mark up a character delimited list for things like tags, etc. You can also center, right align, or hav the list fill the available space.

 ### Default